ss3sim/ss3sim/inst/ms/ss3sim-ms.md

       case_folder = case_folder, om_model_dir = om,
       em_model_dir = em, bias_adjust = TRUE)

+This produces a folder structure in our working directory containing all of the SS3 output files.
-We can then collect the output from all the simulations in our current directory with one function call:
+We can then collect the output with one function call:

     get_results_all()